Peru

 Accommodations

-Our lodge near Urubamba is a retreat center set on sprawling grounds with a lush mountain garden.
+Our lodge in Calca is a small, locally-owned hotel with a lush mountain garden.
 Rooms are comfortable and include beds for two to six students and bathrooms with hot water.
 Meals are served on premises.

 Calca Homestays